hscells/hscells.github.io/ai-notes/probability-theory.md

 ### Conditional Independence

-While with independence, it is possible to reduce the complexity of probabalistic reasoning by decomposing a joint distribution, in the real world absolute independence is rare.
+While with independence, it is possible to reduce the complexity of probabilistic reasoning by decomposing a joint distribution, in the real world absolute independence is rare.
 A more common approach is conditional independence.
 The size of the representation of the joint distribution is reduced from exponential to linear in most cases. *A* and *B* are conditionally independent given *C* if and only if:

 $$
 P(A|B, C) = P(A|C)